 Circular economy – integrated in our sustainability efforts

-At Sandvik Materials Technology, we work daily to incorporate the principles of circular economy into our operations and our offerings.
+We work on a daily basis to incorporate the principles of circular economy into our operations and our offerings.
 Moving away from the linear "take, make, dispose" concept, circular business models have a life cycle approach.
 Products are designed so that they can easily be reused, remanufactured or recycled thereby minimizing waste and ensuring resources remain in use for as long as possible.

 Developing next-generation materials

 Steel is considered to be the most recycled material on the planet, more than all other materials combined.
 Its metallurgical properties allow it to be recycled continually with no degradation in performance.
-At Sandvik Materials Technology, we have recycled stainless steel for more than 100 years and in our production today we use more than 80% recycled steel.
+At Sandvik Materials Technology, we have recycled stainless steel for more than 100 years and in our production today we use on average 82.1% (2019) recycled steel.

 Steel shapes a better future

-In March 2013, the steel industry in Sweden agreed on a common industry-wide vision: "Steel shapes a better future".
+The steel industry in Sweden has agreed on a common industry-wide vision: "Climate roadmap for a fossil-free steel industry".
 This vision implies three undertakings: leading technical development, nurturing creative individuals and creating environmental benefits.

-Sandvik Materials Technology already integrates many of the circular economy principles into our offerings.
-At the same time we work to further incorporate circular thinking into our business model.
+We already integrate many of the circular economy principles into our offerings.
+At the same time, we work to further incorporate circular thinking into our business model.
 Here are some examples of how we contribute to a more circular economy.

-- Developing superior offerings that allow our customers to further reduce their impact on the environment at the same time gaining other benefits.
-Some examples are Sandvik Hiflex®, GDI Tubing – Pressurfect™, and Fibrothal™.
+- Developing superior offerings that allow our customers to further reduce their impact on the environment, while at the same time gaining other benefits.
+Some examples are Sandvik Hiflex®, GDI Tubing – Pressurfect™, Fibrothal™, Exera™, and Sentusys™.

 - Using recycled raw material.
-In our production today, we use more than 80% recycled steel.
-Part of it is recycled material created in our own production (turning and drilling).
+In our production today, we use on average 82.1% (2019) recycled steel.
+Some is recycled material created in our own production (from turning and drilling).

 - Reducing the amount of energy used to produce steel.
 Manufacturing one ton of steel today requires just 40% of the energy it did in 1960.
-At Sandvik Materials Technology, we have reduced our energy use by 12% since 2005.
+We have reduced our energy use by 12% since 2005.

 - Using all raw materials to their full capacity thereby working towards zero waste from steelmaking.
-Our goal is also to make use of all valuable by-products, including slag, dust and process gases.
+Our goal is also to make use of all the by-products, including slag, dust and process gases.

 - Reducing water consumption.
 In Sandviken, we have adjusted our processes to better utilize drinking water.
-Water is also re-circulated within the plant, especially for cooling purposes.
+Water is also re-circulated within the plant, in particular for cooling purposes.